Last updated on June 15th, 2021 at 03:31 pm

 - Indicate the adjustments that would be needed in this feedback loop to gain control of technical debt

-One feedback loop at issue in this case, illustrated above, provides budgetary control.
-It influences managers who might otherwise overrun their budgets by triggering some sort of organizational intervention when they do overrun their budgets.
-And it leads to increases in the portfolios of managers who handle their budgets responsibly.
-Presumably, that’s why managers compel estimators to find approaches that cost less.
-The feedback loop to which managers are exposed causes them to establish another feedback loop involving the engineer/estimator, and later the engineering team, to hold down their estimates, and later their actual expenditures.
+One feedback loop at issue in this case, illustrated above, influences managers who might otherwise overrun their budgets.
+It does so by triggering some sort of organizational intervention when a manager overruns his or her budget.
+And the feedback loop leads to increases in the size and stature of the portfolios of managers who handle their budgets responsibly.
+Presumably, that’s one reason why managers compel estimators to find approaches that cost less.
+The feedback loop to which managers are exposed causes them to establish another feedback loop involving the engineer/estimator, and later the engineering team.
+That second loop causes engineers to hold down their estimates, and later to limit actual expenditures.

 Notice that arrows connect the blobs.
 The arrows represent the effect of changes in the value represented by one blob on the value represented by another.
 The blob at the base of the arrow is the effector quantity.
 The blob at the point of the arrow is the affected quantity.
 Thus, the arrow running from the blob labeled “Actual Spend” to the blob labeled “Overspend” expresses the idea that a positive (or negative) change in the amount of actual spending on projects causes a positive (or negative) change in Overspend.
 When a change in the effector quantity causes a like-signed change in the affected quantity, we say that their relationship is covariant.